 Conversely, this revelation also has ramifications for conservatives, who have long believed that such laws are essential to prevent people from subverting the election process.

 The fact that four out of five Americans favor voter I.D. laws demonstrates that progressives aren’t fooling anyone with their narrative about race, but it also shows that most people are quick to assume that regulation will solve the problems related to dishonest voting and that such laws will actually be enforced on the ground.
 While voter fraud is not a widespread problem, it can have deleterious consequences to close elections.
-Perhaps instead of focusing on voter I.D. legislation, it might be time to consider other options, such as crosschecking voter registrations across the nation and using paper ballots.We value your comments!
-Please weigh in on our comment section below.
+Perhaps instead of focusing on voter I.D. legislation, it might be time to consider other options, such as crosschecking voter registrations across the nation and using paper ballots.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com